 - to restrict admission to films whose content is inappropriate, unsuitable or hazardous for younger viewers.

-- When assigning ratings to movies, the OFRB considers language, nudity, violence, sexual activity, horror & psychological impact but does not considering smoking or tobacco product placement.
+- When assigning ratings to movies, the review board considers language, nudity, violence, sexual activity, horror & psychological impact but does not considering smoking or tobacco product placement.

-- Aside from ratings the OFRB may choose to identify specific ‘detailed observations’ and/or ‘content advisories.’
+- Aside from ratings, the review board may choose to identify specific ‘detailed observations’ and/or ‘content advisories.’

 - Current tobacco-related ‘detailed observations’ include: ‘tobacco-use’ and ‘illustrated or verbal references to drugs, alcohol or tobacco.’
 These are available online.